HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

 One of the reasons for the large number of newly created websites is the emergence of platforms that make building them easier.
 After the spread of Content Management System (CMS) tools in the previous decade, users can now move beyond those guardrails and use tools like <a hreflang="en" href="https://v0.app/">v0</a>, <a hreflang="en" href="https://replit.com/">Replit</a>, or <a hreflang="en" href="https://lovable.dev/">Lovable</a> to generate websites through conversational AI.
 These platforms allow users to publish pages using their own domains or a platform-provided subdomain (for example, `mywebsite.tool.com`).

 The chart below illustrates the relative growth of vibe coding platform subdomains within the HTTP Archive dataset.
 While Vercel (`*.vercel.app`) remains the dominant provider, it has offered subdomain hosting long before the release of its vibe coding tool v0 (`*.v0.dev`) in late 2023.
-The data showed no immedite surge following the launch of v0.
-Lovable (`*.lovable.app` and `*.lovable.dev`) grew from only 10 subdomains in our data at the beginning of 2025 to 315 by October 2025.
+The data showed no immediate surge following the launch of v0.
+Lovable (`*.lovable.app` and `*.lovable.dev`) grew from only 10 subdomains at the beginning of 2025 to 315 by October 2025.

 {{ figure_markup(
   image="genai-vibe-coding-subdomains.png",